-- 5. You can grep on this command to look specifically for responder or graph containers. - Verify correct localhost setting in nextui.env.
-Edit and restart nextui service if settings are not correct:
+- 5. You can grep on this command output to look specifically for responder or graph containers. - 6.
+Open the nextui.env file for editing:

-'''

 sudo vi /opt/em7/nextui/nextui.env

-'''

-- 7. Verify the following settings:

-- API\PROXY\HOST=https://localhost

-- RESPONDER=<CDB IP>:8443

-- 8. Ports 8080 and 8443 must be available for the Maps service to run.
+- 7. Verify the following settings is in nextui.env.
+Edit and restart the nextui service if the settings are not correct: - API\PROXY\HOST=https://localhost - RESPONDER=IP Address of the Database Server:8443 - 8.
+Ports 8080 and 8443 must be available for the Maps service to run.
 If Responder fails to start, check the logs with the following command: